PRESS RELEASE: Corrections Announces Social Outing Pilot Project for Three Work Release Facilities

 Paving the way for future re-openings

 During the pilot, visiting inside work release facilities will still not occur.
 The Department continues to use data and science to take measured steps to eventually return to full operations, including visitation in both correctional facilities and work release, within the scope of the new normal.
-Detailed plans may be found on the Department’s Safe Start Corrections website as they become available.
+Detailed plans may be found on the Department’s Safe Start Corrections plan as they become available.